zowe/docs-site/docs/user-guide/cli-vscodeplugin.md

 As a developer, you can use Zowe Explorer to perform the following tasks.

-- View and filter mainframe data sets, USS files and jobs.
+- View, rename and filter mainframe data sets, USS files and jobs.
 - Create download, edit, upload, and delete PDS and PDS members.
 - Create Zowe CLI compatible `zosmf` profiles.
 - Switch between Zowe CLI `zosmf` profiles to quickly target different mainframe systems.
-- View and submit jcl.
+- Submit jobs.

 ## Software requirements

 Before you use the extension, meet the following software requirements on your computer:

 - Get access to z/OSMF.
+- Install [Node.js](https://nodejs.org/en/download/) v8.0 or later.
 - Install [VSCode](https://code.visualstudio.com/).
 - Create one Zowe CLI `zosmf` profile so that the extension can communicate with the mainframe.